Cosmo/Clippy/README.md

 ## First start

-1. Download or build from source.
+1. [Download Clippy for macOS](https://github.com/Cosmo/Clippy/releases/download/2.0.0/Clippy.zip) or build from source.
 2. Run
 3. Click `📎` → `Show in Finder` in the menu bar
 4. Unzip all files